3-Day Water Fast: Benefits, Risks, and Safety Guide

 Infographic illustrating the three key phases of a 72-hour fast.
 From left to right: '0-24 h' shows a liver and two sugar cubes, representing glycogen depletion.
 '24-48 h' shows a fat cell with an arrow pointing to a flame, representing ketosis.
 '48-72 h' shows a clean, sparkling cell, representing peak autophagy and cellular repair.

-During the first 24 hours, your body primarily burns through stored glycogen (sugar) in your liver and muscles.
-Research shows that 12 to 24 hours of fasting typically results in a 20% or greater decrease in serum glucose as glycogen stores become depleted, though individual variation is significant based on activity level, body composition, and metabolic health.
+During the first 24 hours, your body burns through stored glycogen (sugar) in your liver and muscles.
+Research shows that 12 to 24 hours of fasting typically results in a 20% or greater decrease in serum glucose as those stores empty out — though how fast this happens depends on your activity level, body composition, and metabolic health.

 What's happening internally: